hashicorp/terraform-provider-azurerm/website/docs/r/mysql_server.html.markdown

 A `identity` block supports the following:

 * `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this MySQL Server.
-Only possible value is `SystemAssigned`.
+The only possible value is `SystemAssigned`.

 ---